 Ask your doctor about physiotherapy and occupational therapy to help you manage at work and home.

-rest, wise use of energy, and practical and emotional support from your family, friends, and doctor can all be very helpful.
+Make all efforts to preserve your health.
+Proper diet, rest, wise use of energy, and practical and emotional support from your family, friends, and doctor can all be very helpful.

 Medicines for multiple sclerosis (MS) may be used:

 These medicines can shorten a sudden relapse and help you feel better sooner.
 They have not been shown to affect the long-term course of the disease or to prevent disability.